 A. Successful completion of the Community College of Aurora Admission Application

-B. Successful completion of the Colorado Film School Admissions Application Supplement
+B. Successful completion of the Colorado Film School Supplemental Application

-C. A written essay of 200-400 words composed with proper English, spelling, and grammar that clearly answers the question
+C. A written essay of 200-400 words with a 2,000 character limit composed with proper English, spelling, and grammar that clearly answers the question

 D. Letters of Recommendation (2): One Academic; One Personal